header_7.jpg

 IMG_0451

-But back to the hike … the trail meanders through some of these low boulders and ocotillo cacti for about 0.4 miles, when it reaches the creek for the first time.
+The trail meanders through some of these low boulders and ocotillo cacti for about 0.4 miles when it reaches the creek for the first time.
 Cross the creek, looking for the sign that marks the trail on the opposite bank.
 It shouldn’t be that difficult, as the water level is generally pretty low.
 You are in the desert, after all.

 IMG_0457